Moving from a home office

 Pros and Cons of Buying Office Space

 - Buying your own office space will give you an exact idea about the costs.
-The budget will be clear and fixed over the period of time.
-This gives you opportunity to make future plans accordingly.
+The budget will be clear and fixed over a period of time.
+This gives you the opportunity to make future plans accordingly.

 - Owning and running an office space can help you with additional tax deductions.